opensearch-project/opensearch-migrations/cluster_migration_core/README.md

-# Upgrade Testing Framework
+# Cluster Migration Core

-This package is built on the `cluster_migration_core` library and provides runnable steps to test ElasticSearch and OpenSearch upgrades
+Core library to assist with testing migrations/upgrades between versions of ElasticSearch and OpenSearch

-## Running the Upgrade Testing Framework
+## Running Unit Tests

-To run the UTF, perform the following steps
+To run the unit tests of the library code, perform the following steps

 ### PRE-REQUISITES